paskalian/ThreadHijacking/README.md

 # ThreadHijacking
-This process attempts to thread hijack from a target process and run shellcode with it.
+This process attempts to thread hijack from a target process and run shellcode with it which pops a MessageBox.

 ## Information
 **Made for educational purposes only.**<br>